-This Cornish pasty crimper was a gift to me over 30 years ago.
+This crimping machine for pasties was a gift to me over 30 years ago.
 Prior to that I already had a set of three different sized pasty crimpers, but that’s the nature of gifts, you sometimes get something you’ve already got!
-However, once I’d received this crimping machine as a gift I threw out my set of three as I really didn’t have the need for three different sizes of pasty!
+However, once I’d received this crimping machine for pasties as a gift I threw out my set of three as I really didn’t have the need for three different sizes of pasty!
+You do sometimes need to declutter your kitchen gadgets!

 When I’m cooking a Cornish pasty for one person there’s no need – and I’ll simply cut the pastry into a rectangle and fold it over.
 Cooking for one person, shape is of no interest to me, so it makes most sense just to bake them as a “slice” rather than with a distinctive pasty shape.

-When cooking for others though, you sometimes feel a need to create consistently sized pasties that look attractive – and that’s where this Cornish pasty crimper comes into its own.
+When cooking for others though, you sometimes feel a need to create consistently sized pasties that look attractive – and that’s where this crimping machine for Cornish pasties comes into its own, or for any flavour filling…

 - Open out the pasty crimper on your rolled out pastry and cut round the outside of it, so you’ve got a circle of pastry.
 Repeat this until you’ve as many pasties as you need.